metova/swift-style-guide/README.md

 	// execute some code
 }
 ```

+Closing braces should always be on a new line by themselves, horizontally aligned with the left edge of the opening brace it is closing.

 *Rationale: Apple uses same line brackets in their code and Xcode autocomplete encourages it as well.*